Lnve/HYDRA/README.md

 And last, specify the paths to required input files for the different steps of the pipeline.
 This is done via the config file add note, that installation takes a bit the first time, because of installing conda environments (as told by Snakemake in the terminal) add note, that the additional environments are installed (64200 files, 2.5Gb space)

-add a path to subreads and demultiplexed concatenated read files.

 # Config file
 The main configurations of all inputs and the main analysis tools are defined via a config file (```config_template.yaml```).
 An example is provided in the ```config_template_example.yaml```.